Literacy across the Curriculum

 Students can become debaters through attending Debate Mate enrichment; they will compete against other schools in a nationally recognised competition and whilst doing so will be improving their skills in spoken communication.

-A whole school approach to the teaching of vocabulary has been adopted from September.
-This includes key words on knowledge organisers and specific teaching of roots, etymology and morphology of words.
+A whole school approach to the teaching of vocabulary has been adopted.
+This includes key words on knowledge organisers and specific teaching of roots, etymology and morphology of words via the Frayer Model.
 This is enabling students to develop their working vocabulary and ensure there is a uniform approach to the teaching of vocabulary across the curriculum.
+Students are also able to make cross-curricular links and begin to build a robust vocabulary.